Layout designed for best viewing on a "1024 x 768" screen.

 In 2010 Glacier National Park will be celebrating its 100 year anniversary.
 I believe it is fitting to take a look back and celebrate the work of those who have made Glacier National Park the "Crown of the Continent".

 Visit Glacier National Park just once and it will be easy to understand what drew man to this area for many centuries.
 Glacier National Park emanates wonder, it smells of natural history, it oozes geology and its beauty is like a Siren calling us to come closer and see more.

 This place called Glacier has held many of us in its grasp and the allure of her peaks.
 Her passes and valleys have beckoned and call us back time and time again.
 It seems that we just can’t get enough of this place that is called “The Crown of The Continent”.
 I call it a “Glimpse of Heaven on Earth”.

-Perhaps Dr. Lyman B. Sperry said it best.
-He wrote:
+Perhaps Dr. Lyman B. Sperry said it best

 "Finding that a single day in this remarkable place could give but a taste of its delights, some of our party determined to visit again as soon as practicable.”

 Dr. Sperry explored the area above Avalanche Lake and “discovered” the glacier above the lake that bears his name, Sperry Glacier.

 The first article in this series, A History of Glacier National Park’s Passes: Part I

 , covered a portion of the fascinating history of Native American use of the passes in Glacier National Park.
 Part II focuses on the early exploration and discovery of the passes used in Glacier National Park by the European-Americans.